-United States vs. Davis re Hammoud
+United States vs. Davis and in re Hammoud

 Over the past few weeks, we've been discussing United States vs. Davis, a case that provides relief for individuals charged with certain types of 924(c) crimes.
 When cases like Davis are published, many people ask, "Will this case be applied retroactively?"
 Retroactivity means, in this sense, that the case may apply to individuals who have already been sentenced.
 I believed that the answer was no for quite some time.
 However, in re Hammoud, the 11th Circuit Court held that it could be.

-What Happened in re: Hammoud?
+What Happened in the case of in re: Hammoud?

 Hammoud pled guilty to retaliation, solicitation to commit murder under 18 USC § 373, use of a gun in furtherance of a crime of violence under 924(c), and possession of a firearm by a convicted felon.
 Hammoud’s convictions were affirmed in 2007.
 In 2008 Hammoud filed his original motion to vacate* based on ineffective assistance of trial counsel, but he was denied.